 5. Dog Feces Smells Bad

 Dog poop has a distinctive and unpleasant odor.
 This is caused by sulfur produced by bacteria in the dog’s intestine.
-Dogs on a low protein diet in particular can have very smelly poop.
+Dogs on a high protein diet in particular can have very smelly poop.
 This is because the food is harder for their digestive system to break down and more sulfur is produced as part of the process.
 In some ways, it’s a good thing that dog poop smells because it helps us to know where it is!
-However, it can make your yard or garden an unpleasant place to be and your neighbors may also complain.
+However, it can make your yard or garden an unpleasant place and your neighbors may also complain.

 6. Not Picking Up Poop May Be Illegal